-Our revenues and losses could be affected by the risk factors discussed below that are applicable to us, and our income from our Sherman joint venture could be affected by the matters discussed in the Sherman risk factor.
+Our revenues and losses could be affected by the risk factors below.
 These risk factors should be reviewed in connection with this press release and our periodic reports to the Securities and Exchange Commission.
 These factors may also cause actual results to differ materially from the results contemplated by forward looking statements that we may make.
 Forward looking statements consist of statements which relate to matters other than historical fact.
 Among others, statements that include words such as we "believe", "anticipate" or "expect", or words of similar import, are forward looking statements.
 We are not undertaking any obligation to update any forward looking statements we may make even though these statements may be affected by events or circumstances occurring after the forward looking statements were made.
 No investor should rely on the fact that such statements are current at any time other than the time at which this press release was issued.

-A downturn in the domestic economy or a decline in the value of borrowers homes from their value at the time their loans closed may result in more homeowners defaulting and our losses increasing.
+A downturn in the domestic economy or a decline in the value of borrowers' homes from their value at the time their loans closed may result in more homeowners defaulting and our losses increasing.

 Losses result from events that reduce a borrower's ability to continue to make mortgage payments, such as unemployment, and whether the home of a borrower who defaults on his mortgage can be sold for an amount that will cover unpaid principal and interest and the expenses of the sale.
 Favorable economic conditions generally reduce the likelihood that borrowers will lack sufficient income to pay their mortgages and also favorably affect the value of homes, thereby reducing and in some cases even eliminating a loss from a mortgage default.
 A deterioration in economic conditions generally increases the likelihood that borrowers will not have sufficient income to pay their mortgages and can also adversely affect housing values, which in turn can influence the willingness of borrowers with sufficient resources to make mortgage payments to do so when the mortgage balance exceeds the value of the home.
-Housing values may decline even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on mortgage credit due to more stringent underwriting standards or other factors.
+Housing values may decline even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on mortgage credit due to more stringent underwriting standards, liquidity issues affecting lenders or other factors.
 Recently, the residential mortgage market in the United States has experienced a variety of worsening economic conditions and housing prices in many areas have declined or stopped appreciating after extended periods of significant appreciation.
 A significant deterioration in economic conditions or an extended period of flat or declining housing values may result in increased losses which would materially affect our results of operations and financial condition.